 Fahrenheit.

 (c) Person’s helium-gas mixture is delivered at a pressure high enough to enable it to flow directly into the Federal Helium Pipeline or Helium Pipeline against whatever pressure exists in the pipeline at the time and point of acceptance of Person’s helium-gas mixture for storage, but not more than 1500 pounds per square inch gauge (psig).
-The Purchaser may revise the maximum helium pipeline pressure in the Helium Pipeline, if necessary.
+The Real Property Purchaser may revise the maximum helium pipeline pressure in the Helium Pipeline, if necessary.

-(d) The helium-gas mixture that Person provides for delivery does not contain any component that the United States or Purchaser determined is detrimental to the Federal Helium System or the Helium System.
-If Authorized Officer or Purchaser’s Representative notifies Person that Person’s helium-gas mixture contains any detrimental components, Person must correct the mixture before United States or Purchaser will accept any additional helium-gas mixture from Person.
+(d) The helium-gas mixture that Person provides for delivery does not contain any component that the United States or Real Property Purchaser determined is detrimental to the Federal Helium System or the Helium System.
+If Authorized Officer or Real Property Purchaser’s Representative notifies Person that Person’s helium-gas mixture contains any detrimental components, Person must correct the mixture before United States or Real Property Purchaser will accept any additional helium-gas mixture from Person.

-(e) Acceptance of Person’s helium-gas mixture is subject to the physical limitations of the Federal Helium System, or the Helium System and prudent procedures as determined by the Authorized Officer or Purchaser’s Representative.
+(e) Acceptance of Person’s helium-gas mixture is subject to the physical limitations of the Federal Helium System, or the Helium System and prudent procedures as determined by the Authorized Officer or Real Property Purchaser’s Representative.
 Person may not tender its helium-gas mixture at a pressure in excess of 1,500 psig.
-The United States or Purchaser will accept Person’s helium-gas then existing mixture for storage or transfer at the point where the Federal Helium Pipeline/Helium Pipeline is connected with Person’s measurement facilities outlet.
+The United States or Real Property Purchaser will accept Person’s helium-gas then existing mixture for storage or transfer at the point where the Federal Helium Pipeline or Helium Pipeline is connected with Person’s measurement facilities outlet.

 (f) If Person wishes to deliver helium to the Federal Helium System or Helium System and Person’s helium-gas mixture is greater than 80 percent helium by volume, Person may deliver the helium after Person adds nitrogen to reduce the helium concentration to 80 percent.

-(g) In order to store Secondary Private helium in the Federal Helium System or the Helium System, Person must be able to accept transfers of helium and be current on all amounts due and payable under this Contract.
+(g) In order to store Secondary Private helium in the Helium System, Person must be able to accept transfers of helium and be current on all amounts due and payable under this Contract.

 (h) Adding additional helium mixture to the pipeline for storage does not increase a storage Contract holder's annual allocation proportion (or the monthly allocation proportion) for the remainder of the current fiscal year.
 Allocation is calculated based only on the proportion of each storage Contract holder's stored volume of Primary Private Helium to the total volume of Primary Private Helium stored by all storage Contract holders as of 8 a.m.
 Central Time on October 1 of each year.
-After September 30, 2022, any Secondary helium added for storage is not included in the Allocation calculation under this Contract.
+After the Conveyance any Secondary helium added for storage is not included in the Allocation calculation under this Contract.

-(i) If Person wishes to deliver Secondary Helium to the Federal Helium System after October 1, 2022 and prior to the Conveyance, the United States will safeguard this Secondary Helium until Person can negotiate a new storage contract with the Purchaser and in order to secure delivery of this secondary private helium after the Conveyance.